Book Online With:

 Progestin-Only Birth Control Pills

 These birth control pills only contain progestin.
-This works mostly by preventing fertilization of the egg.
-These birth control pills must be taken at the same time every day with only a 3 hour window.
-After that 3 hour window, you will need a backup method for up to 48 hours.
+It works mostly by preventing fertilization of the egg.
+These birth control pills must be taken at the same time every day with only a 3-hour window.
+After that 3-hour window, you will need a backup method for up to 48 hours.

 Progestin-only pills do not interfere with sex.
-They may reduce menstrual bleeding or stop your period altogether.
+The pills are less likely to affect milk supply and provide reliable protection when taken correctly.
+It may also reduce menstrual bleeding or stop periods altogether.

 Side effects include: